 The secret is out – the Weeki Wachee River is fantastic!
-And, with so many people enjoying it, the risk of erosion from foot traffic – those standing on the banks of the river and swimming – can threaten the river’s health.
+And, with so many people enjoying it, the risk of erosion from foot traffic – those standing on the banks of the river and swimming – threatens the river’s health.
 We can make a difference by avoiding stepping on the banks.

 After your paddling adventures, drive south on US-19/Commercial Way for five miles to Osowaw Boulevard and turn left.
 The entrance to Weekiwachee Preserve is on your right.